-Lucy is a loner trying to forget her past.
-The kids at school say she’s a nut case, but they don’t understand how tough it is to make friends when you’re battling the forces of darkness on the side.
+Lucy is loner trying to forget her past.
+The kids at school say she’s nuts, but they don’t know how hard it is to make friends when you’re battling demons after dark.

-Her only acquaintance is an imaginary friend, and he’s not a friend at all.
-In fact Scarecrow is her worst enemy.
-He’s got a death grip on her dreams, leveraging his legions of creeps to prey on her fear.
+The problem is her childhood imaginary friend.
+In fact, Scarecrow is her worst enemy.
+He’s got a grip on her dreams, calling upon his legions of ghouls and goblins to infiltrate her nightmares every night.

 Is she the victim of an overactive imagination, or is there something more?

-Enter the misfits, a rag tag bunch of outcasts just like Lucy.
-They may be geeks, nerds, and dweebs by day, but they’re superheroes by nightmare, and together, these misfits might be all Scarecrow can handle.
+Enter the misfits, a rag tag bunch of outcasts, just like Lucy.
+They may be geeks, nerds, and dweebs by day, but they’re superheroes by nightmare, and in their collective dreams, these misfits might be all Scarecrow can handle.